qzUCB/ML_AE_relocation/README.md

 * plotonfault.m - Function for plotting the AE events on the fault surface.

-* disp_signal_and_picking.m - Code for plotting AE signals and arrivals.

 ### Image files:

 * fault_surf_impose.jpg - Relocated AE locations plotted  on top of the image of the laboratory fault after slip test.